10 Tips for Perfect Concept2 Photo Scans Every Time

 - Move your body to block the light source behind you

-- Cup your free hand over the top of the PM5 to shade the screen
+- Cup your free hand over the top of the monitor to shade the screen

-The PM5 has a backlit display that makes the numbers much easier to read in photos.
-If the backlight has turned off, tap the PM5 screen or press any button to wake it up before taking the photo.
-A backlit screen produces dramatically better scans than an unlit one.
+If your monitor has a backlight, use it.
+A lit, high-contrast display makes the numbers much easier to read in photos.
+If the screen has dimmed, press a monitor button to wake it up before taking the photo.

 5. Hold Steady